SmartcizenZA/smartcitizens/README.md

 Once all modules (dependencies) have been installed, you may start the project on your local machine using <b> npm start </b>, which uses the bin/www server script.
 The server runs on port 3000, but this could be changed to suit your needs.

-Note: for the email system (emailer.js) to work you need the smartcitizen username and password or alternatively create your own gmail email and password
+<strong>Note:</strong> for the email system (emailer.js) to work you need the smartcitizen username and password or alternatively create your own gmail email and password